sorairolake/qrtool/README.md

 foreground color is black and the background color is white of CSS's named colors.

+Encode in a QR code with the specified colors:

 ```sh
 qrtool encode --foreground brown --background lightslategray "QR code" > output.png
 ```